Services

 So that we can provide you with the best possible service, a variety of information is collected about you from a range of sources, such as your General Practitioner (GP).
 This information is used to support your healthcare.

-Under the General Data Protection Regulation (GDPR), information about your physical and mental health, racial or ethnic origin and religious belief are considered as sensitive personal information and is subject to strict laws governing its use.
-The sections below will explain why Locala Health and Wellbeing collects personal information about you, the ways in which such information may be used, and your rights under the General Data Protection Regulation.
-We are legally responsible for ensuring we comply with the general data protection regulation in processing your personal information.
+Under the United Kingdom General Data Protection Regulation (UK GDPR), information about your physical and mental health, racial or ethnic origin and religious belief are considered as special category personal information and is subject to strict laws governing its use.
+The sections below will explain why Locala Health and Wellbeing collects personal information about you, the ways in which such information may be used, and your rights under UK GDPR.
+We are legally responsible for ensuring we comply with the UK GDPR when processing your personal information.

-All clinicians and health and social care professionals caring for you keep records about your health, and any treatment and care you receive from the NHS.
+All clinicians, health and social care professionals caring for you, keep records about your health, and any treatment and care you receive from the NHS.
 These records help to ensure that you receive the best possible care.
 They may be paper or electronic and they may include:

 It is essential that your details are accurate and up to date.
 We will always check that your personal details are correct when you visit us and please inform us of any changes to your contact details or GP Practice as soon as possible.
 This minimises the risk of you not receiving important correspondence.